 Science on Wheels — Public Assemblies

 Our Public assemblies are perfect for Libraries, camp groups, community events and family nights at schools.
-They can accommodate up to 200 visitors and are ideal for ages 5 and up.
+They can accommodate large groups of people and are ideal for ages 5 and up.

 Choose from the following program options: